 Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 It can interfere with the reproduction and development of a human being.
-It can cause the serious immune system and neurological effects.
+It can cause serious immune system and neurological effects.

 Effects of Endocrine Disruptors